 BCWM has a Risk Management Framework which is reviewed by the Risk Committee and approved by the Board.
 The primary objective of the Risk Management Framework is the protection, preservation and integrity of client assets both in custody and advisory terms.
 A secondary objective is the protection, preservation and integrity of BCWM's own assets.
-Having a Risk Management Framework facilitates the Firm in identifying, measuring, analysing, monitoring and reporting on the Firm's key risks.
+Maintaining a Risk Management Framework enables the Firm to measure, analyse, monitor and report on the Firm's key risks.